obscrivn/RBootcamp/chapter2.md

 *** =instructions
 - What is the length of the vector ` myvector1 `
 - Find the 1st element of the vector ` myvector1 `
-- Extract the first and the second element
+- Extract the first and the second elements
-- Extract the 1st and the third element
+- Extract the 1st and the third elements
 *** =hint
 Remember to use length() and class()